SmallSatGasTeam/GASBUS/README.md

-# Main Flight Logic
+# GASBUS

-Flight Logic is the software that operates the GASBUS satellite.
+The GASBUS satellite utilizes the Flight Logic software for all operational control.
 The core component of Flight Logic is a task manager that schedules and prioritizes the tasks that the satellite needs to do.

 Each task calls a specific plugin that gives the task its functionality.
 To add functionality to the satellite, the developer should create a plugin that implements the desired processes.
 After creating the plugin, a task must be created that calls the new plugin.
 After adding the task to the task manager, it will be called after all higher priority tasks have been finished.